2002 Bali bombings: Bali

 A permanent memorial was built on the site of the destroyed Paddy's Pub on Legian Street.
 (A new bar, named "Paddy's: Reloaded", was reopened further along Legian Street).
 The memorial is made of intricately carved stone, set with a large marble plaque, which bears the names and nationalities of each of those killed.
 It is flanked by the national flags of the victims.
 The monument is well-maintained and illuminated at night.

 The memorial was dedicated on 12 October 2004, the second anniversary of the attack.
 The dedication included a Balinese Hindu ceremony and the opportunity for mourners to lay flowers and other offerings.
 The Australian ambassador and Indonesian officials attended the ceremony.

 The Balinese mark their commitment in a nine-day-long event.
 After major cleansing ceremonies, establishing a memorial for the lost lives, and paying respect to those who left loved ones behind, the people of Kuta look forward to restoring Bali's image through an event named "Kuta Karnival — A Celebration of Life".
 The community event consists of traditional art performances such as Balinese Sunset Dances, sports on the beach as well as in the water for young and old plus rows and rows of culinary displays along the one kilometre of sandy beach.

 In line with the return of tourism to Kuta, Kuta Karnival has grown into a tourism promotional event with major coverage from television and newspapers from across the globe.
 Companies, embassies, Non-Government Organizations, associations and even individuals come forth to get involved in the various events such as a Balinese dance competition presented by a surf-wear company, an environment exhibition presented by an embassy, a fun cycle presented by a group of individuals, a seminar presented by an association and a parade on the streets presented by an NGO.
-Tourists and locals alike, more than ninety thousand people participates in the numerous events, year after year.
+Tourists and locals alike, more than ninety thousand people, participate in the numerous events year after year.

-A repeated tragedy in Bali in 2005 did not reduce the Kuta community's determination to carry out this annual event.
+Further bombings in Bali in 2005 did not reduce the Kuta community's determination to carry out this annual event.
 Kuta Karnival is conducted to commemorate and give respect to the victims of human violence and show the world the true spirit of local community survival despite terrorism attacks.

 On 12 October 2010, Australian and Indonesian survivors of the 2002 bombings attended a solemn commemoration service to mark the eighth anniversary of the devastating attacks.